rladies/meetup-presentations_rome/README.md

 To share the location of this GitHub repo please use [https://github.com/rladies/meetup-presentations_rome](https://github.com/rladies/meetup-presentations_rome)

+We also have a LinkedIn page: https://www.linkedin.com/company/r-ladies-rome

 Watch videos on the YouTube:

 - [R-Ladies Rome](https://www.youtube.com/@rladiesrome)
 - [RLadiesGlobal playlists R-Ladies Rome](https://www.youtube.com/c/RLadiesGlobal/playlists)

-Email: rladiesrome@gmail.org
+Email: rome@rladies.org

 ## Overview

-Here you will find presentations of our meetups ordered by year and month, [see 2022 events](https://github.com/rladies/meetup-presentations_rome/tree/main/events/2022).
+Here you will find presentations of our meetups ordered by year and month, [see 2023 events](https://github.com/rladies/meetup-presentations_rome/tree/main/events/2023).

 ### Volunteers